Egeria Dojo - Developer Day¶

 -

-Finally, Egeria uses connectors in the OMAG Server Platform to access the services it needs to operate.
+Finally, Egeria uses runtime connectors in the OMAG Server Platform to access the services it needs to operate.
 Many of these runtime connectors are based around files.
 They can be replaced to enable Egeria to run in new types of containers or operating platforms.

 In this dojo, you will have an opportunity to build and run Java utilities and connectors.
 However before you get to the coding, you will spend some time setting up your development and test environment.